TERMS & CONDITIONS OF BUSINESS AND RULES OF AUCTION

 2.3 Should there be a dispute as to the highest bid, even after the fall of the hammer, the auctioneer shall in his sole and absolute discretion, determine which bid shall be accepted and the Company and/or the Auctioneer shall be absolved of any liability of any nature whatsoever in regard thereto.
 In the event of a dispute the Auctioneer may determine the dispute in his absolute discretion, or the property may, at the Auctioneer’s option, either be put up again at the last undisputed bid, or be withdrawn.

-The auctioneer shall have the sole and absolute discretion and right to refuse any bid which does not exceed the previous bid by at least 5% (five percent) or such other percentage as the Auctioneer, in his/her discretion deems meet.
+The auctioneer shall have the sole and absolute discretion and right to refuse any bid which does not exceed the previous bid by at least 5% (five percent) or such other percentage as the Auctioneer, in his/her discretion deems acceptable.

 A Buyer’s premium, calculated at the applicable current rate of the hammer price, shall be payable by the Buyer to the Company in respect of the sale of each lot.
 The Buyer acknowledges that the Company, when acting as agent for the Seller of any lot, may also receive a Seller’s commission and/or other fees for or in respect of that lot.
 VAT at the prevailing rate is applicable on such Buyer’s premium.